bkerler/oppo_decrypt/README.md

 Works for oppo only, not oneplus !

 * backdoor.py : Enables hidden "readback" functionality
-* ops_extract.py  : Decrypts any part of the firmware with .ops extension
-* ofp_decrypt.py  : Decrypts any part of the firmware with .ofp extension
+* ofp_extract.py  : Decrypts any part of the firmware with .ofp extension

 Based on python 3.x